Microchipping & registration

 If you change address please complete the Change of Address Form.
 This must be done within 14 days of moving or penalties may also apply.
 Any other change of details such as phone number should be done on the Change of Owner Form.

-All forms, together with any proof required, should be faxed or mailed to Council.
+All forms, together with any proof required, should be mailed to Council.

 If you have any enquiries regarding the details of your pet, please contact Council's Call Centre on 1300 722 542 during business hours, Monday to Friday.